ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 When performing partition operations, take the following precautions:

 - Replication must be stopped on **both the local and remote servers**.
-- The partition names used in the DDL statement must be **identical** on both the local and remote servers.
+- The partition names used in the DDL statement must be identical on both the local and remote servers.
-- Partition merging can only be performed when **all target partitions are part of the replication target**.
+- Partition merging can only be performed when all target partitions are part of the replication target.
-- Partition deletion is allowed only if the partitioned table contains **at least two partitions**.
+- Partition deletion is allowed only if the partitioned table contains at least two partitions.

 #### Adding, Modifying, and Dropping Table Constraints